Stephenayor/SafeLock/README.md

-The app allows user upload media and sensitive data to a secured space that needs biometrics authentication to access
+Safelock App is a multi-featured personal safety and utility app that enables users to manage and secure personal data, capture and upload photos/videos, access location-based services, and use real-time notifications.
+It's a mix of a digital locker, a media hub, and a location-based alert system.

 ## Screenshots